List of Amazon products and services: Retail goods

-Amazon product lines include (books, DVDs, music CDs, videotapes, and software), apparel, baby products, consumer electronics, beauty products, gourmet food, groceries, health and personal-care items, industrial and scientific supplies, kitchen items, jewelry and watches, lawn and garden items, musical instruments, sporting goods, tools, automotive items and toys/games.
+Amazon product lines include (books, music CDs, videotapes, and software), apparel, baby products, consumer electronics, beauty products, gourmet food, groceries, health and personal care items, industrial and scientific supplies, kitchen items, jewellery and watches, lawn and garden items, musical instruments, sporting goods, tools, automotive items and toys/games.
+It contains 350 million products.

-The company launched amazon.com Auctions, a web auctions service, in March 1999.
+The company launched amazon.com Auctions, a web auction service, in March 1999.
 However, it failed to chip away at the large market share of the industry pioneer, eBay.
 Later, the company launched a fixed-price marketplace business, zShops, in September 1999, and the now defunct partnership with Sotheby's, called Sothebys.amazon.com, in November.
 Auctions and zShops evolved into Amazon Marketplace, a service launched in November 2000 that let customers sell used books, CDs, DVDs, and other products alongside new items.
 As of October 2014, Amazon Marketplace is the largest of its kind, followed by similar marketplaces from Sears, Rakuten, and Newegg.

 In August 2007, Amazon announced AmazonFresh, a grocery service offering perishable and nonperishable foods.
 Customers could have orders delivered to their homes at dawn or during a specified daytime window.
 Delivery was initially restricted to residents of Mercer Island, Washington, and was later expanded to several ZIP codes in Seattle proper.
 AmazonFresh also operated pick-up locations in the suburbs of Bellevue and Kirkland from summer 2007 through early 2008.

 In 2012, Amazon announced the launch of Vine.com for buying green products, including groceries, household items, and apparel.
 It is part of Quidsi, the company that Amazon bought in 2010 that also runs the sites Diapers.com (baby), Wag.com (pets), and YoYo.com (toys).
 Amazon also owns other e-commerce sites like Shopbop.com, Woot.com, and Zappos.com.